Mohammad-Mirajul/University-Management-System/README.md

 # University-Management-System

-This project is a University EUniversity Management System designed as a desktop-based application.
+This project is designed as a desktop-based application.
 It provides a comprehensive solution for managing students, teachers, courses, examinations, and fees through a Java-based user interface.

 This is my first project uploaded to GitHub, and I am excited to share it with the community!
 Any feedback or suggestions are greatly appreciated.